 This time of year can be quite difficult in the farming calendar, especially with all the recent bad weather (I know it’s all farmers ever talk about, but trust me, its effect on the mindset of the farming community is insurmountable!).
 But one of the best feelings for me is walking around the farm in the mornings where the weather is just beginning to change, the sun is warming the air and you can almost smell the grass growing – you definitely don’t get that from behind a computer in an office!!

 Educating Non-farming Friends on the Value of Farming Using Instagram

 Being able to share those days with folk who perhaps don’t get the chance to experience them is another one of my big passions.
 I regularly share what I get up to - be it on the farm or in my other job - on Instagram.
 Instagram is a fantastic window into the life of a farmer (and indeed the food production industry), I absolutely love being able to engage with a vast array of people from different backgrounds on the platform.

-Secondly, I use Instagram as an online, interactive, portal of information.
+- An online, interactive, portal of information for farmers.
 I follow other farmers and engage regularly, asking questions, picking up new ways of doing things and discovering the ins and outs of other farming systems which could perhaps be different to my own.
 Instagram is a community, and in an industry where loneliness and isolation are (in my opinion) wrongly described as being ‘part and parcel of the job’, it’s great to have an easily accessible avenue to other like-minded individuals who regularly face all the same adversities.